Bohumil Janoušek

 Bohumil Janoušek (or Bob Janousek; born 7 September 1937) is a Czech rower who competed for Czechoslovakia in the 1960 Summer Olympics and in the 1964 Summer Olympics, and later moved to Britain as a rowing coach and then a boat-builder.

 He was born in Prague.
 In 1960 he was a crew member of the Czechoslovak boat which won the bronze medal in the eights event.
 Four years later he won his second bronze medal with the Czechoslovak boat in the eights competition.

 In 1969, Janousek, despite then speaking no English, was appointed as British national rowing coach.
 In the next seven years, he introduced training methods to British rowing that were already widespread elsewhere in Europe and formed the first British national rowing squad.
 Janousek stepped down as coach after the 1976 Olympic Games, at which Britain gained silver medals in double sculls and in eights, but stayed in Britain to form a boat-building business, Janousek Racing Boats.

-In 2003, Bob was nominated for an OBE by a member of the 1975/76 national squad, which the British Cabinet Office declined.
-The recommendation supported by significant rowing figures such as Mike Sweeney, Hugh Matheson and Richard Lester read as follows:"Bob Janousek was National Rowing Coach for Great Britain from 1969 to 1976.
-At the time there was a deep malaise in British rowing with no medals in international championships since the 1964 Olympics.
-The top clubs jealously guarded their best talent and resisted releasing their members to a national squad which added to the problems of forming top class international crews.
-In his first years here Bob set up a coaching award scheme intended to pass his knowledge on to as many coaches as possible and thereby start building the foundations of a pyramid of talent from which would rise world beating crews.